Lissy93/domain-locker/.github/README.md

   - To use alternate db, see the [Database](#database) section below to configure with Postgres
 - **Deploying**
   - You can build with code with `npm run build`, then run with `npm start`
-  - With Docker, you can build the container with `docker build -t domain-locker .`
+  - Or, with Docker building the container with `docker build -t domain-locker .`
   - Don't use the dev Supabase instance in prod, as it's frequently wiped